4 Unforgettable Things to do in Cozumel

 How to Get to Cozumel

-Cozumel has a small airport where many international airlines fly into.
+Cozumel has a small airport where many international airlines fly.
 It’s a good option if the airline you choose flies to it.

 The Cancun airport is only about 2 hours away from Cozumel and often offers cheaper flights.
 To get from the Cancun airport, I recommend hiring a taxi to the ferry station and then taking the ferry to the island.

-Taxis can be found right outside the Cancun airport when you come out of the immigration and baggage claim hallway.
-You can tell them you want to go to the ferry station to get to Cozumel.
-They will take you to the ferry station in Playa del Carmen and you buy your tickets from there.
+When you exit the immigration and baggage claim hallway at the Cancun airport, taxis are waiting outside.
+Tell the driver you want to go to the ferry station in Playa del Carmen to reach Cozumel.
+The driver will take you to the ferry station, and you can buy your tickets from there.

 To check the ferry schedules in advance and buy your tickets online, you can go to this website.